Top 22 NBA Players Who Didn’t Go To College

 Rashard’s rise to stardom in the NBA started after becoming a consistent scorer with the Seattle SuperSonics.
 He is famous for his two prominent basketballing positions, the small and the power forward.

 While Rashard was an NBA player, he had some significant achievements at the time.
-He won the 2013 NBA champion, the 1998 Mr. Basketball USA, 1998 Texas Mr. Basketball, a two-time All-Star winner, and other achievements.
+He won the 2013 NBA championship, the 1998 Mr. Basketball USA, 1998 Texas Mr. Basketball, a two-time All-Star winner, and other achievements.
 Rashard Lewis was a significant helper for the Miami Heat after scoring the crucial points that resulted in their arrival at the NBA finals.

 7. Tyson Chandler